shemanth767/shemanth767.github.io/README.md

 * Installing ruby on Debian 11: `apt install ruby-full build-essential`
 * Run `bundle` as a sudoer.
 * Start application with `bundle exec jekyll s --incremental`
+* When a new page is added, run `bundle exec jekyll build`.

 [**Use this template**][use-template] to generate a brand new repository and name it `<GH_USERNAME>.github.io`, where `GH_USERNAME` represents your GitHub username.